dime-coin/core-docs/docs/resources/glossary.md

 #### Cold Storage

-Term used for an offline wallet i.e. paperwallet (see below).
+Term used for an offline wallet.
+A paperwallet would be an example of a cold storage wallet (see below).

 #### CompactSize